surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 **4.**  Once the query is executed it displays the **Query Time**  and **Number of rows** fetched.

-**5.** Dialects used while setting up connection will be displayed at top Right of the query area,
+**5.** Dialects used while setting up connection will be displayed at top right of the query area,

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/commit.png)